 Juvenile Justice Servicesi

 Family & Youth Services Bureau was established in 1972, and over the years we have worked with many partners to provide specific community services to area residents in need.
-Following are two Juvenile Justice Programs that we are currently operating in coordination with Porter County Juvenile Justice Services.
+Following are three Juvenile Justice Programs currently operating in coordination with Porter County Juvenile Justice Services.

 Home Detention Program